-Would it be safe to assume that we’ve all read this past weekend’s Sunday Styles story, “Sex on Campus“?
+Would it be safe to assume that we’ve all read the New York Sunday Styles story, “Sex on Campus“?

 If the answer is yes, carry on.
 If it is no, the brief summary goes: reporter travels to college campus–the campus in question is the University of Pennsylvania.
 Reporter interviews a slew of female students about their romantic lives in conjunction with their rigorous academic schedules, and this marriage of work and pleasure essentially leads to the thick of the piece, which tackles hook up culture and the consequent (often unilateral) relationships that manifest as a result.

 The reporter does not make mention of having discussed the burgeoning thesis with any men on campus (“hooking up” takes two in equal parts though, doesn’t it?) which, in my opinion, immediately positions the interviewed women not in control, but to blame.
 There’s a sense of innocence inconspicuously tied to silence, and in this story, the men are on mute.

 Most of the interviewed female students share that they’re hooking up to have fun, and are far too busy to invest in serious relationships, but still yearn for a good time.
 One such woman, identified by the first initial of her middle name, goes so far as to say, “Ten years from now, no one will remember — I will not remember — who I have slept with, [b]ut I will remember, like, my transcript, because it’s still there.
 I will remember what I did.
 I will remember my accomplishments and places my name is hung on campus.”